Dataverse healthcare APIs: Configure Azure Logic App with an HTTP trigger

 The first step in configuring a logic app workflow is to define the entry point or trigger.
 The trigger When an HTTP request is received allows external systems to post data via HTTP requests to the logic app for processing.
 This trigger allows the FHIR relay logic app to receive an HTTP request with a JSON payload.
 For more information about how to create a trigger, go to Add a Request trigger.

-The expectation for this logic app would be an inbound request containing a standard FHIR bundle.
-The Request Body JSON Schema would be left empty, because each incoming bundle can be unique.
-The logic app would be able to receive various JSON payloads rather than binding it to a specific data contract.
+This logic app expects an inbound request containing a standard FHIR bundle.
+The Request Body JSON Schema is left empty, because each incoming bundle can be unique.
+This configuration allows the logic app to receive various JSON payloads instead of binding it to a specific data contract.

 A screenshot displaying the logic app trigger.